During the past few years, the future of business analytics seemed bright.

 Cloud analytics was finally taking off against a market stacked to the brim with on-premise business analytics software.
 Flat, static dashboards were being ditched for more robust and agile interactive dashboards.
 Spreadsheets got sent packing in the face of heavily augmented and data-informed reports.
 Self-service analytics hit the ground running, giving more and more people the ability to utilize complex analytics without a complex degree.

-In brief, 2018 was a watershed year for business analytics trends, and 2019 will continue on much the same course.
-As businesses stop asking themselves “do I need analytics?” and start asking themselves “how can I get analytics?” we’re going to see a major acceleration of all present trends across the board for 2019, along with a few new ones.
-As the cloud continues to loom ever present (no pun intended), trends from years prior will continue to grow in the age of privacy-conscious cloud analytics.
+In brief, 2018 and 2019 were watershed years for business analytics trends, and 2020 will continue on much the same course.
+As businesses stop asking themselves “do I need analytics?” and start asking themselves “how can I get analytics?” we’re going to see a major acceleration of all present trends across the board for 2020, along with a few new ones.
+As the cloud continues to loom ever-present (no pun intended), trends from years prior will continue to grow in the age of privacy-conscious cloud analytics.

 - Data quality management is set to become one of the most important digital trends.